paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...we subscribe to the storeLangugageInLocalStorage port, and store the string that we get passed into localStorage via its setItem function.
+...we subscribe to the storeLangugageInLocalStorage port, and store the string that we get passed from Elm into localStorage via its setItem function.

 ---